-- Civil Law deals with disputes between individuals.
-(This will cost you.) - In Criminal law, the government prosecutes an individual in the interest of society for violating laws written to protect the public.
-(This will put you in jail.)
-Criminal and dishonest acts of an insured are NOT covered under insurance policies. - A. A tort is a civil wrongdoing that violates the rights of another.
+Civil Law deals with disputes between individuals.

+In Criminal law, the government prosecutes an individual in the interest of society for violating laws written to protect the public.
+Criminal and dishonest acts of an insured are NOT covered under insurance policies.

+- A. A tort is a civil wrongdoing that violates the rights of another.
 A tort is an action that causes injury that, under law, means the victim is entitled to compensation.
-The person who commits the tort may be called a tortfeasor. - B. Four Elements of Negligence required in all cases of negligence are: - i.
-There must be a legal duty to act or not to act. - ii.
-There must be a breach of that duty. - iii.
-There must be resulting injury or damage. - iv.
-The breach of duty must be the proximate cause of the injury or damage.
+The person who commits the tort may be called a tortfeasor. - B. Four Elements of Negligence required in all cases of negligence are: - There must be a legal duty to act or not to act. - There must be a breach of that duty. - There must be resulting injury or damage. - The breach of duty must be the proximate cause of the injury or damage.